xerial/sbt-sonatype/README.md

 // [Optional] The local staging folder name: sonatypeBundleDirectory := (ThisBuild / baseDirectory).value / target.value.getName / "sonatype-staging" / s"${version.value}"

-// [Optional] If you need to manage unique session names by your self, change this default setting: sonatypeSessionName := s"[sbt-sonatype] ${name.value} ${version.value}"
+// [Optional] If you need to manage unique session names by yourself, change this default setting: sonatypeSessionName := s"[sbt-sonatype] ${name.value} ${version.value}"

 // [If you cannot use bundle upload] Use this setting when you need to uploads artifacts directly to Sonatype